Trying a Private Hammam in Morocco: What It Was Really Like

 Then came another rinse—front and back.

 The scrubbing started on my back while I was lying face down.
 She used a Kessa glove with black Beldi soap—a gritty, olive-based paste used to exfoliate the skin.
 It felt like a loofah, only more intense.
-Every inch of my body got scrubbed, and then I flipped over so she could do the same on the front.
+At times, it felt like she was sanding me down—thorough and methodical, but never painful.
+More like the kind of roughness you expect from serious exfoliation.
+I kept wondering if visible layers of skin were coming off (they weren’t).
+It wasn’t unpleasant, just surprisingly clinical.
+A full-body reset, basically.
+Every inch of me got scrubbed, and then I flipped over so she could do the same on the front.
 Even my face got a gentle exfoliation.

 After another rinse, she had me sit up.
 She cleaned the marble table with something that looked like a squeegee, then had me sit on the edge.
 From behind, she combed out my hair, then washed and massaged my scalp—twice.